Knights of the Round Table: Esclabor

-King Esclabor the Unknown (Astlabor, Esclabort, Scalabrone; -le Mescogneu, -li Mesconneü, -li Mesconneuz) is a wandering Saracen lord from a vaguely Middle Eastern land, usually either Babylon (in today's Iraq) or Galilee (in today's Israel).
+Esclabor the Unknown (Astlabor, Esclabort, Scalabrone; -le Mescogneu, -li Mesconneü, -li Mesconneuz) is a wandering Saracen king from a vaguely Middle Eastern land, usually either Babylon (in today's Iraq) or Galilee (in today's Israel).
 He is the father of Palamedes, Safir, and Segwarides, among others.
 During his long stay in Britain, Esclabor initially hides his faith, trying to pass as a Christian, but soon becomes widely known as a valiant pagan knight.

 While visiting Rome, he saves the life of the Roman Emperor; he later travels to Arthur's Logres at the time of Arthur's coronation, where he rescues King Pellinore as well.
 Esclabor eventually settles at Camelot, later adventuring with Palamedes and Galahad during the Grail Quest.
 In the Post-Vulgate Queste, eleven of his sons are killed during their encounter with the Questing Beast.
 Shortly after finally agreeing to convert to Christianity, an act necessary for the full admission into the brotherhood of Round Table, and which also allows his participation in the Grail Quest, Esclabor commits suicide from grief upon learning of his favorite son Palamedes' death at the hands of Gawain.